 The 61 students (31 males and 30 females) came from five sixth-grade classrooms in a public school in a town near an urban cluster in the southeastern United States.
 The school's ethnic distribution is similar to that of the nation: 21% African American, 15% Hispanic, 56% White, and 8% other; 47% of the school's students are eligible for free/reduced lunch.
 Parent consent was obtained for all participants.
-Initially, 74 students participated in Session 1, but 13 were excluded because of missing data on overall reading assessment or the on-screen SRF test.
-Materials
+Of the 74 participants in Session 1, 13 were excluded due to missing data on either the overall reading assessment or the on-screen SRF test.